 NADO opposes provisions in H.R.
 803 that weaken the important role of local stakeholders in the administration of workforce development activities and would reduce access to education and training for millions of American workers.
-NADO supports passage of a bi-partisan workforce development bill this year and urges Congress to address concerns in H.R.
+NADO supports passage of a bi-partisan workforce development bill in the 113th Congress and urges Congress to address concerns in H.R.
 803 surrounding local area designation, training funding mechanisms, and program consolidation.